D-Joey-G/category-classifier/README.md

 - This suggests there may not be as much room for improvement from transformer-based models as the 85% accuracy initially suggests
   - Though this is the natural next step of the exercise in any case

+---

+## Data Cleaning
+- In light of the above analysis, have decided to engage in some data cleaning.
+- Added a Streamlit tool to efficiently go through the questions where model has highly confident incorrect predictions
+- Relabels are saved in a corrected_labels.csv
+  - Will re-incorporate into a new_cleaned_data set in future and re-run model to see if this impacts performance

 ## Next Steps
 - Work on transformer-based embeddings to see if we can improve performance pass LinearSVC